Westminster Academy (Florida)

 Westminster Academy is a private Christian school in Fort Lauderdale, Florida, serving students in grades PK2 through 12.
 It is an educational ministry of the Coral Ridge Presbyterian Church and is related denominationally to the Presbyterian Church in America.

 The main campus is located at 5601 North Federal Highway in Fort Lauderdale, with a "west campus" Athletic Complex located at 3701 NW 44th Street in Lauderdale Lakes.

-During the 2023–24 academic year, the school has a total enrollment of 1040 students: 341 in lower school (preprimary–3rd grade), 194 in PREP (grades 4–6), and 505 in Upper School (grades 7–12).
+During the 2026–27 academic year, the school has a total enrollment of 1048 students: 466 in lower school (preprimary–5th grade) and 582 in Upper School (grades 6–12).
 The current headmaster is Dr. Joel Satterly.

 Athletics

 Westminster Academy has won many state championships in various sports.
 Selected highlights include: